 The best way to prevent issues with 502 Bad Gateway errors is to ensure your site is healthy.
 Following WordPress best practices for site health will help prevent code conflicts and keep your site secure.

 Simple steps like updating your Plugins, Themes, and WordPress itself can help ensure site health.
 These updates should be tested in a staging or test environment first to prevent code conflicts on your production site.

 Last, you should regularly audit your plugins and settings to delete anything unnecessary.
 Fewer installed plugins means a smaller codebase to maintain and fewer opportunities for code conflicts.

 The 60-second timeout is in place to ensure our servers are able to serve the maximum amount of concurrent requests.
 Without a timeout in place, we’ve seen requests take minutes to even hours to complete.
-With the continued performance of your site in mind, we will not be able to disable the timeout.
+With the continued performance of your site in mind, we will not be able to disable the server timeout which may be causing your 502s.
 This timeout is programmed at the root of our platform.
 It is in place to ensure optimal server health, speed, and uptime.